Lindelani82/Data-Analytics-Project/README.md

 # Project goals
 The main objectives of this data analytics project are:

-- Identy patterns and trends within the dataset
+- Identify patterns and trends within the dataset
 - perform exploratory data analysis (EDA) to gain deeper understanding of variables
 - Create new columns by performing calculations on other columns
 - combine some columns to create one column